What is an X-ray of the pelvis?

-Like all X-rays, this test uses a small amount of radiation, so it may not be recommended for pregnant women or small children.
+Like all X-rays, this test uses a small amount of radiation, so it’s

 - arthritis that affects your hip

-- inflammation where your sacrum joins the ilium (sacroilitis)
+- inflammation where your sacrum joins the ilium, which

 - pelvic fractures

 - hip dislocations